d-n-ust/docker-elk-grafana/README.md

 Run the ELK stack (Elasticseach, Logstash, Kibana) + grafana stack with Docker.

-It will give you the ability to analyze any data set by using the searching/aggregation capabilities of Elasticseach and the visualization power of Kibana and Grafana (which now supports elasticsearch as a datastore).
+The main purpose for this kind of distribution is educational.
+You can play with ELK stack and compare visual graphs provided by Kibana and Grafana on top elasticsearch data.

 Based on the official images: